replyve/replyve.github.io/faq.md

 Please allow background activity for Replyve or disable battery optimizations if needed.

 ## Why there is no sound and vibration when I get notifications for Incoming Chat Call or chat message?
-Make sure you have allowed notification sound for Replyve in your device settings.\
+Make sure you have allowed notification sound for Replyve in your device notification settings.\
-(settings -> notifications & control center -> app notifications -> Replyve -> Incoming Calls -> Allow sound and Allow vibration)\
+(Settings -> notifications & control center -> app notifications -> Replyve -> Incoming Calls -> Allow sound and Allow vibration)\
 OR\
-(settings -> Manage Apps -> Replyve -> Incoming Calls -> Allow sound and Allow vibration)
+(Settings -> Manage Apps -> Replyve -> Incoming Calls -> Allow sound and Allow vibration)

 For messages:
 Repeat above process and replace Incoming Calls with messages.